furzepig/brachistochrone/_posts/writing/2019-11-09-superhero.md

   Jim would still have a good laugh at how long it took for me to twig.

-  'Careful son.
-If the wind changes you'll stick like that,' says Jim and turns and walks off towards Easy Listening.
+  'If the wind changes you'll stick like that,' says Jim and turns and walks off towards Easy Listening.

   I must have stood there for ten seconds or more, just gawping.